afiodorov/afiodorov.github.io/_posts/2015-10-24-bad-statistics-case-study-1.md

 = \log \left( \frac{1}{q} \right) \,,
 $$

-First thing to note is that the above answer is *independent of the number of negative examples we have seen*.
+First thing to notice is that the above answer is *independent of the number of negative examples we have seen*.
 Even if our data, \\(D\\), contained
 \\(10^{10^{10}}\\) tuples \\((0, 0)\\) it would have changed nothing.
 So this hypothesis testing agrees with our common sense: the number of negative